Tuesday, July 29, 2025

 Renewables account for 21 percent of energy generation.
 Biomass is considered renewable, but it still involves combustion, requires energy in the machinery used to harvest and process whatever is being burned, and contributes to the environmental impacts of commercial forestry.

-Electric vehicles have become a common sight, but their drivers still have to plan carefully to make sure that they can recharge as needed.
-Recharging still takes a lot longer than a quick pit stop at a self-service gas station.
+Electric vehicles have become a common sight, but their drivers have to plan carefully to make sure that they can recharge as needed.
+Recharging takes a lot longer than a quick pit stop at a self-service gas station.
 An electric vehicle represents a conscious choice to accept inconvenience.
 The inconvenience may seem trivial if you live where you can charge at home and never venture far, or have access to charging at a place and time that coincides with work or another interval when you wouldn't need to go anywhere anyway.
 But what if you need to make an unexpected trip in the middle -- or near the beginning - of the time you had set aside for charging?

 We live by the car.
 We may die by the car.
 Our dependence will continue to help politicians who enable it, and even glorify it as a defiant expression of liberty.
 It's really nice to be able to hop in a speedy vehicle, protected from the weather and relatively secure, to arrive fully rested wherever you're headed.
 I get that.
 As much as we all hate the downsides of their ownership and use, generations have accepted the costs in order to have the benefits.
 The majority has spoken over and over.
 A sizable chunk of them will throw in behind some nightmarish politicians rather than risk losing access or having to pay higher prices for their fuel.
 It's freedom juice.